mkitti/dis-utilities/utility/README.md

     - dis
     - rest_services
 3. The following keys must be present in the run environment:
-    - CONFIG_SERVER_URL: abase URL for Configuration system
+    - CONFIG_SERVER_URL: base URL for Configuration system
     - PEOPLE_API_KEY: API key for HHMI People system